lfedgeai/AegisEdgeAI/edge-ai/SCRIPTS_README.md

 **Purpose**: Initialize SWTPM
 **What it does**:
 - Ensure TPM is setup properly and TPM AK is created
+- Note: These software versions have been tested on Ubuntu Linux 22.04 and Windows Subsystem for Linux

 ## 🚀 Quick Start